polyphony-chat/docs/SPECIFICATION.md

 - User/client signing keys should be rotated regularly (every 20-60 days).
 This is to ensure that a compromised key can only be used for a limited amount of time.
 Server identity keys should be rotated way less frequently (every 1-5 years), and perhaps only when a leak is suspected.
 - When a server is asked to generate a new ID-Cert for a user, it must make sure that the CSR is valid and, if set, has an expiry date which is less than or equal to the expiry date of the server's own ID-Cert.
-- Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate much traffic, servers should only manually generate a new identity key pair when absolutely necessary and instead choose a fitting expiry date interval for their identity key certificates.
+- Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate a lot of traffic, servers should only manually generate a new identity key pair when absolutely necessary and instead choose a fitting expiry date interval for their identity key certificates.
 It might also be a good idea to stagger the sending of `SERVER_KEY_CHANGE` gateway events, to prevent a server from initiating a DDoS attack on itself.
 - When a client or server receives the information that a user clients' identity key has been changed, the client/server in question should update their cached ID-Cert for the user in question, taking into account the session ID of the new identity key pair.

 #### 7.4.2 Home server operation and design